viniciusdalve/viniciusdalve/README.md

 <h1 align="center">Hello Word!
 I'm Vinícius Santos</h1>

+Student of Systems Analysis and Development at FIAP.

 - I’m currently focused on learning **HMLT5, CSS, JavaScript, TypeScript, Angular, Bootstrap,** in the Front-End environment and learning in parallel about **JAVA, Kotlin, SpringBoot, PostgreSQL, Python** in the Back-End environment.